Introduction to Sisense Git Integration

 Non-admins can only assign assets owned by them.
 The only exception is Data Admins who can add any available data models on the instance, as defined by their permission scheme in the Sisense application.

-Once the feature is enabled all of the users with a role higher than Viewer will see the Git icon in the top-right corner of the application.
+When Git Integration is enabled all of the users with a role higher than Viewer will see the Git icon in the top-right corner of the application.

 Clicking this icon opens the Projects (Git Integration) UI in a new browser tab, where: